brycon2/ConnWarrants/README.md

 ## Format of the Github

 The data folder contains all scripts and data related to this project.
-This folder has an accompanying README file that details what each script does.
-The analysis and results can be seen in [ConnWarrantAnalysis.ipynb](./ConnWarrantAnalysis.ipynb).
+It also has an accompanying README file that details what each script does.
+The analysis and results can be seen in the current folder in [ConnWarrantAnalysis.ipynb](./ConnWarrantAnalysis.ipynb).

 ##

 To do list:
-1. Make one giant CSV with the population, demographics, and warrant data for each municipality
+1. Fix column names for race, ethnicity, and age
+2. Visualize basic relationships between the different variables
-2. Plot with geographic and temporal data
+3. Plot with geographic and temporal data
-3. See if there is any statistical relationship with town population data and warrant information
+4. See if there is any statistical relationship with town population data and warrant information

+## Future Analysis

+Since there is data extending back for a significant number of years, the next steps are to look at how the data changes from year to year.